 ⦁ Retinal degeneration

-Saffron is packed with powerful compounds that have strong preventative and healing effects on human.
+Saffron is packed with powerful compounds that have strong preventative and healing effects on humans.
 That is why this delicate strand is so expensive!

 Now that you know why saffron is so expensive, you need to know the real saffron from the fake because every luxury has a fake version!

 Always buy reliable saffron brands from trusted stores.
-Check the origin and production date on the package and avoid cheap products at all cost.
-Try to smell the spice as real saffron has strong aroma that is recognizable even with the packaging.
+Check the origin and production date on the package and avoid cheap products at all costs.
+Try to smell the spice as real saffron has a strong aroma that is recognizable even with the packaging.

-For testing purposes, soak some of the spice in water, the adulterated saffron is tinted with synthetic dyes which will be released immediately in the water but it will not be a strong color.
-It is also light weight that floats on the surface while real saffron will sink.
+For testing purposes, soak some of the spice in water, the adulterated saffron is tinted with synthetic dyes which will be released immediately in the water but will not be a strong color.
+It is also lightweight that floats on the surface while real saffron will sink.

 One pinch of freshly ground Zaafaran is enough to enhance the flavor and color of any dish.
 It is a fairly versatile spice that can be used in both savory and sweet recipes.